WilsonGregory/ginjax/joss/paper.md

 Convolution and contraction are combined into a single operation to form linear layers.
 By restricting the convolution filters $C$ to rotation and reflection invariant filters, we can create linear layers which are rotation-, reflection-, and translation-equivariant.

-ginjax targets two main use cases:
+ginjax has two main target audiences:

+## For machine learning practitioners

-## As a drop-in replacement for CNNs
+The ginjax package can be used as a drop-in replacement for CNNs with minimal code changes required.
 We define equivariant versions for all the common CNN operations including convolutions, activation functions, group norms, pooling, and unpooling.
 Each of these layers require keeping track of the tensor order and parity of each geometric image, so we define a special data structure, the `MultiImage`, for these equivariant layers to operate on.
 We can then easily turn a non-equivariant CNN into an equivariant CNN by replacing the layers and converting the input to a `MultiImage`.
-For practitioners, we also provide full fledged model implementations such as the UNet, ResNet, and Dilated ResNet.
+We also provide full fledged model implementations such as the UNet, ResNet, and Dilated ResNet.

 This package is the only one implementing geometric convolutions, but there are alternative methods for solving $O(d)$-equivariant image problems.
-One such package is [escnn](https://github.com/QUVA-Lab/escnn) which uses Steerable CNNs [@cohen2016steerablecnns;@wweiler2021steerable].
+One such package is [escnn](https://github.com/QUVA-Lab/escnn) which uses Steerable CNNs [@cohen2016steerablecnns;@weiler2021steerable].
 Steerable CNNs use irreducible representations to derive a basis for $O(d)$-equivariant layers, but it is not straightforward to apply on higher order tensor images.

 Other alternative methods are those based on Clifford Algebras, in particular [@brandstetter2023clifford].